 The MS program has been designed for two groups of colleague-professionals:

-Very rarely do programs provide students with an opportunity to formulate a business plan for implementing what they’ve learned in the practical world.
-We do.
+Rarely do programs provide students with an opportunity to formulate a business plan for implementing what they’ve learned in the practical world.
+WE DO.
 Being successful not only means delivering quality and credible services, but it also means establishing a productive network of colleagues and clients.
-Successful completion of the MS program requires that student-colleagues are actually providing learning services to their clients before graduation and are doing so as a part of a business plan formulated during the program.
+Successful completion of the MS program requires that students are actually providing learning services to their clients before graduation and are doing so as a part of a business plan formulated during the program.

 The Graduate School has its own e-campus website created by its own programming team, tailored specifically to its organizational requirements.
 It permits students, faculty, and administration to communicate seamlessly without having to use email and telephone communication.
-Students simply login to download course materials, obtain documents, take examinations, see announcements, complete faculty evaluations, communicate with faculty, review webinar recordings, access the e-journal Library, download videos, see grades, view transcript information, and access the School Webinar-Broadcasting Platform.
+Students simply login to download course materials, obtain documents, take examinations, see announcements, complete faculty evaluations, communicate with faculty, review webinar recordings, download videos, see grades, view transcript information, register, and make payments.

-The Graduate School maintains its own live Webinar-Broadcasting Platform, a customized version of Training Center provided by Cisco’s WebEx.
-The Platform provides for live and interactive audio and video functions, including functionality that takes students beyond the normal class room environment.
-Interaction, for example, includes breaking up into small groups (e.g., two students) and doing live physiological monitoring sessions with one another from across the world.
-And, live demonstrations can be done from anywhere, any time.
+The Graduate School uses Zoom as its live Webinar-Broadcasting Platform.
+The platform provides for live and interactive audio and video functions, including functionality that takes students beyond the normal class room environment.
+Interaction, for example, includes breaking up into small groups (e.g., two students), doing live physiological monitoring sessions, and providing live demonstrations from anywhere, any time.

-Colleagues interested in our MS degree program in Applied Breathing Sciences or in our Certificate programs may contact us at email@example.com for a personal interview and/or a tour of our webinar learning environment.
-We offer a free webinar about our programs on most Tuesdays throughout the year.
-Go to http://breathingsciences.webex.com to sign up.
+Colleagues interested in the Certification and MS degree programs may contact the Graduate School at firstname.lastname@example.org for a personal interview and/or a tour of its webinar learning environment. .

 Peter M. Litchfield, Ph.D., President